LAwRenCEKK/HackTheNor/readme.md

 ﻿# MovEZ

+## Design intention
+- **background**: daily use & special for the pandemic
+- **use-case**: helps regulate the daily health and safety of citizens
+- **target users**: lazy people who wants the phone to configure itself, and people who is in potential danger (Vulnerable groups, people at risk of acute illness, etc.)

+## Technology
-This is an mobile application utilizing Machine learning technologies to intelligently detect if a user is at indoor or  at outdoor based on the features like GPS signal noise, lightness, magnetic field and the number of active statellites.
+This is a android application utilizing **Machine Learning** technologies to intelligently detect if a user is indoors or outdoors based on the sensors such as GPS signal noise, lightness, magnetic field and the number of active satellites.

+## Privacy
-Based on this powerful machien learning model, we developed three features:
+Based on this powerful machine learning model, we can get the indoor/outdoor condition **without needing any sensitive private information.**

+## Interesting Features
+In the past 36 hours, we have developed three interesting features that is really helpful & practical in people's daily life, based on their indoor/outdoor activities:

+Note that the features are highly configurable!

+### 1. auto set phone status when shifting indoor/outdoor
+- Auto toggle the **volume** of phone in 3 modes as configured:
+	- Silent mode
+	- Vibration mode
+	- Max Volume mode
- - Auto change the ringtone/internet connection method.
+- Auto toggle the **internet** connection between:
+	- mobile data
+	- Wi-Fi

- - Push friendly notifications to users:
+### 2. Push friendly notifications to users:
+As configured, user can open an auto reminder when they stay indoors or outdoors for a certain long period of time:
-	 - Remind uesrs to practice social distancing if the model has detected users have stayed outdoor for a long time
+- Remind users to practice social distancing if outdoors
-	 - Remind users to do some exercise if the model has detected uses have stayed indoor for a long time
+- Remind users to go out for some exercise if indoors

-- Provide Emergency contact service.
+### 3. Reminder++: Emergency Contact Mode
+If user have registered his/her emergency contact number, this app can provide below services to save them from potential danger.
+- When the reminder rings, the user need to manually enter the PIN to turn off the reminder alarm; If the alarm failed to be turned off in a certain time period, or if an incorrect PIN is entered, **the app with send a a help message will be sent to the emergency contact.**
+	- Indoor: Especially suitable for people with potential risk of sudden illness and living alone
+		- For example, some old people live alone can be have sudden heart attack, cerebral infarction and etc. If they stay indoor for a long time and be unable to turn off the alarm, perhaps something dangerous already happened.
+	- Outdoor: Especially suitable for people who have to often pass through dangerous areas alone
+		- For example, many females are worried about walking alone on the street in the night.
+Some international students who lives far from family also have similar concerns.